-Type 1 diabetics (insulin-dependent; more commonly genetic or immune-related rather than diet-relted) appear to have higher rats of Magnesium Deficiency, which can be seen at up to 25% while a correlation exists between lower erythrocyte magnesium content (more indicative of Magnesium status than serum) and more polyneuropathic symptoms.
+Type I diabetics (insulin-dependent; more commonly genetic or immune-related rather than diet-related) appear to have higher rates of Magnesium deficiency, which can be seen at up to 25% while a correlation exists between lower erythrocyte Magnesium content (more indicative of Magnesium status than serum) and more polyneuropathic symptoms.
 In type II diabetics as well, subsamples of persons with more diabetic neuropathy appear to be at even greater risk of Magnesium deficiency (intracellular) relative to diabetics without symptoms of neuropathy; with diabetics (Type I and II) in general being at greater risk than healthy controls.

 Magnesium supplementation potentially has a role as adjuvant in reducing the negative effects of the diabetic state on nerve health, thus being protective against Diabetic Neuropathy

-At least one study measuring oxidation of LDL and vLDL in type 1 diabetics with low Magnesium failed to find protective anti-oxidative effects of Magnesium on this parameter.
+At least one study measuring oxidation of LDL and vLDL in type I diabetics with low Magnesium failed to find protective anti-oxidative effects of Magnesium on this parameter.